11ty/11ty-website/src/docs/data-eleventy-supplied.md

 	// Added in 2.0+
 	templateSyntax: "liquid,md",

+	// The raw unparsed/unrendered plaintext content for the current template
+	// Added in 3.0+
+	rawInput: "<!doctype html>…"

 	// Available in 2.0 with the i18n plugin
 	// The default is the value of `defaultLanguage` passed to the i18n plugin
 	lang: "",